grantsrb/cogmtc/README.md

         be used for the action layers.
 If False, the second h vector will be used for language and the first h for actions.
 Defaults to True
+    "incl_actn_inpt": bool
+        if true, for the SymmetricLSTM, the softmax or one-hot encoding or h vector (depending on `langactn_inpt_type`) of the action output for the last timestep is included as input into the language and action lstms.
+If false, the action output is not included.
+    "incl_lang_inpt": bool
+        if true, for the SymmetricLSTM, the softmax or one-hot encoding or h vector (depending on `langactn_inpt_type`) of the language output for the last timestep is included as input into the language and action lstms.
+If false, the language output is not included.
+    "langactn_inpt_type": int
+        Pretains to the incl_actn_inpt and incl_lang_inpt.
+        Determines whether the input should be the softmax of the output, a one-hot encoding of the output, or the recurrent state vector that produced the output. options are:
+            0: LANGACTN_TYPES.SOFTMAX
+            1: LANGACTN_TYPES.ONEHOT
+            2: LANGACTN_TYPES.HVECTOR

     "output_fxn": str
         the name of the output function for the model. if no output